spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

 ### What is RL
 ![img](../assets/algorithm.png)

+1. Reinforcement learning (RL) is learning what to do—how to map situations to actions—so as to maximize a numerical reward signal.
+(RL An Introduction,2018,The MIT Press)

-Reinforcement learning (RL) is a field of study for algorithms that:
+2. Reinforcement learning (RL) is a field of study for algorithms that:
-* Have an agent that interacts with an environment.
+    - Have an agent that interacts with an environment.
-* The goal of the agent is to maximize cumulative reward (called return).
+    - The goal of the agent is to maximize cumulative reward (called return).

 ### The Goal in RL